nuta/resea/INTERNALS.md

 buffer (see [Thread Information Block](#thread-information-block)).

 ### Notifications
-*Detailed design is under consideration and this feature is not yet implemented.*
+*The detailed design is under consideration and this feature is not yet implemented.*

 While synchronous (blocking) IPC works pretty fine in most cases, sometimes you may want asynchronous (non-blocking) IPC.
 For example, the kernel converts